A little history of Notre-Dame-des-Portes

-The Breton settled here and plundered the little town.
-You know what?
 Another crook, Yves du Liscouët, plundered Châteauneuf at the same time.
-He had about 300 men at his service, only Protestant guys.
+He had about 300 men at his service, only Protestant men.
 Some of them went towards the chapel of Our-Lady.

 The pardon?
 A typically Breton religious celebration!
-The one of Our-Lady-of-Doors was immortalized by the nabi painter Paul Sérusier (Gauguin’s pal, who settled in Châteauneuf).
+The one of Our-Lady-of-Doors was immortalized by Nabi painter Paul Sérusier (Gauguin’s friend, who lived in Châteauneuf).

 It takes place every year in August, on 3 days.
-We have a pardon for the sick persons, then a Mass in Breton, then a procession where our Virgin is carried by men, then the next day by women...
+We have a pardon for sick persons, then a Mass in Breton, then a procession where the Virgin is carried by men, then the next day by women...